ssvlabs/ssv-rewards/README.md

 docker-compose run --rm sync
 ```

-_This might take a while, depending on how long ago the SSV contract was deployed._
+_This might take a while, depending on how long ago the SSV contract was deployed and how many validators there are._

 ### Calculation